Watson-Personal-Assistant/developer/_content/skill/create_custom_skill.md

 1. Create a custom skill using the skill boilerplate.
 2. Host your skill externally, for example on IBM Cloud, for you and others to use.
-3. Register the skill with your Watson Assistant Solutions instance.
+3. Register the skill with your Watson Assistant Solutions tenant.

 You can add a custom or third party nlu engine to your skill.
 For instructions, see [Adding an nlu engine]({{site.baseurl}}/skill/custom_nlu/).